Case

 We also don’t fund supports more appropriately funded or provided through other service systems, including the health system.

-We have to think about a number of things when we decide if the NDIS, rather than the health system, is the most appropriate funding agency for a support.
-We are not responsible for:
+We think about a number of things when we decide if the NDIS, rather than the health system, is the most appropriate funding agency for a support.

-• activities that aim to improve the health status of Australians, including allied health services such as acute and post-acute services, and care in public and private hospitals
+- activities that aim to improve the health of Australians, including allied health services such as acute and post-acute services, and care in public and private hospitals

-• funding time-limited, goal-oriented services and therapies that treat your general health, or that you get after a recent medical or surgical event, including rehabilitation or post-acute care, with the aim of improving your function.
+- funding services and therapies that treat your general health for a limited time with a specific goal.
+We also won’t fund therapies or services that you get after a recent medical or surgical event.
+This includes rehabilitation or post-acute care, with the aim of improving your function.

 This means we won’t fund community nursing or hospital-in-the-home supports:

-• while you are being treated in hospital; a clinical setting, such as hospital in the home; or in custody
+- while you’re in custody, being treated in hospital or a clinical setting, such as hospital in the home

-To work out whether a support is reasonably and necessary for you, we look at the information you give us against the NDIS Funding Criteria.
+To work out if a NDIS support is reasonable and necessary for you, we look at the information you give us against the NDIS funding criteria.

 What else do we think about?